kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 title: Architecture
 ---

-Eventing uses NATS to implement an Event Publisher Proxy and Eventing Controller which work together to process and deliver events in Kyma.
+Eventing uses NATS to implement the Event Publisher Proxy and the Eventing Controller which work together to process and deliver events in Kyma.

 ## Event Publisher Proxy

-The Event Publisher Proxy component receives legacy and cloud event publishing requests from the cluster workloads (microservices or Functions) and redirects them to the NATS server.
+The Event Publisher Proxy component receives legacy and Cloud Event publishing requests from the cluster workloads (microservices or Functions) and redirects them to the NATS server.
 It also fetches a list of subscriptions for a connected application.

 ## Eventing Controller